alkismavridis/mathasm/README.md

 Building axioms is a total anarchy.

 ### Ok.
 And what about theorems?
-Ok, lets talk about the theorem building.
-Here the picture is totally different.
+Ok, now we need to talk about the theorem building process.
+Here the picture is totally different than in axioms.

-There are strict rules on what one may do.
+Building theorems is done under very strict rules.
 In fact, there are only 4 operations that we can perform.
+Everything else is forbidden.
-These 4 things are the instruction set what we are talking about.
+These 4 operations are the instruction set of mathematics that we were talking about before.

 One may perform as many of those "moves" as desired to build new statements based on the existing ones.
 Once ready, we **save** the new statement into the theory, which means that it can no longer be transformed.